farvardin/ghostwriter/README.md

 The config folder used to be ~/.config/ghostwriter/ghostwriter.conf it is now ~/.config/kde.org/ghostwriter.conf

+I didn't manage to compile it with QT6 and Kde foundation 6, because the later isn't available easily on Linux Mint 22.
+Maybe for next release...

 ## Screenshots

 You can view screenshots of the application at [*ghostwriter's* project site](https://ghostwriter.kde.org).